AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "Rolled over to September with 2 new airdrops. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "Added 2 new airdrops.
+On the thebusinessofcrypto.com/company/wyre we have added a data file for SendWyre, a regulated money business that enables on-boarding from fiat directly into DEX. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---